Elite Sportsbook Review

 Sadly, however, this is not the case.
-Though Elite Sportsbook does well to serve customers in Iowa and Colorado with coverage of the major North American professional and college sports, there isn't anything here that puts this sportsbook ahead of the competition.
+Though Elite Sportsbook does well to serve customers in Iowa with coverage of the major North American professional and college sports, there isn't anything here that puts this sportsbook ahead of the competition.
 The quality of odds is standard, the design is simple but distracting in spots, and the site loses major points for offering fewer betting markets across most sports than just about any major sportsbook.

 Here's a closer look at Elite Sportsbook, and why it might make for a good backup sportsbook but probably shouldn't be your primary option:

 |🇺🇸 # of States

 |✅ Yes (iOS, Android)

 Elite Sportsbook is legal and regulated in the following states: